kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

              .Export("", HKDF.Length)
 ~~~

-Keys are generated and encoded for transmission following the conventions in {{!I-D.irtf-cfrg-hpke}}.
+Keys are generated and encoded for transmission following the conventions in {{!RFC9180}}.

 # Full 1.5-RTT AuthKEM Handshake Protocol